raygborje/Kali.Linux.VM/README.md

 <br />
  Proceed with the installation by pressing <b>Next</b>.<br/>
  <i>Warning: You will be disconnected from your Network during a brief portion of this installation. </i><br />
- <i>Warning: If you are Missing Dependencies Python Core / win32api, refer to the Troubleshooting Section.</i><br />
+ <i>Warning: If you are Missing Dependencies Python Core / win32api, refer to the <a href="https://github.com/raygborje/Kali.Linux.VM/edit/main/README.md#missing-dependencies-python-core--win32api">Troubleshooting Section</a>.</i><br />
  <img src="https://i.imgur.com/2y8DnD4.png" height="60%" width="60%" alt="VirtualBox Install Steps"/>
 <br />
 <br />